apostrophecms/apostrophe-documentation/docs/getting-started/contribution.md

 All contributors and community members are expected to abide by the [Code of Conduct](https://github.com/apostrophecms/.github/blob/master/CODE_OF_CONDUCT.md).
-In short, be excellent to one another, respect everyone's contribution, and never harrass anyone for any reason.
+In short, be excellent to one another, respect everyone's contribution, and never harass anyone for any reason.
 Alert the core team at [security@apostrophecms.com](mailto:security@apostrophecms.com) if you find someone failing to abide by the Code of Conduct.